kubero-dev/docs/docs/goals-and-concepts.md

 # Goals and Concept
-Kubero brings the convenience of Heroku/platform.sh/Vercel.dev to your Kubernetes cluster.
-Your developers should not need to worry about the underlying infrastructure and deployment.
-Kubero is a tool that helps you to deploy your application in a Kubernetes cluster.

-Kubero is basically a Kubernetes Operator with a UI, API, and CLI.
-It allows you to deploy your application in a Kubernetes cluster without writing any Kubernetes manifests or Dockerfiles.
+Kubero is a powerful tool that allows you to deploy your application in a Kubernetes cluster without the need for writing Kubernetes manifests or Dockerfiles.
+It is designed to simplify the deployment process for developers, so they can focus on building their applications, without worrying about the underlying infrastructure.

+In essence, Kubero is a Kubernetes Operator with a user-friendly UI.
+It requires only two containers:
+ - The Kubero Operator
+ - The Kubero UI

 <img src="https://raw.githubusercontent.com/kubero-dev/kubero/main/docs/img/highlevel.png" />

+To manage your application, Kubero provides multiple options, including the Kubero UI, the Kubero CLI, or the Kubectl.
+All data is stored and persisted in the Kubernetes API, which ensures data consistency and reliability.

-## CI/CD
+## Streamlined CI/CD Process
-You can use it to deploy your application in a Kubernetes cluster.
+Kubero's integrated CI/CD pipeline enables developers to deploy their applications quickly and easily.
 Kubero comes with an integrated CI/CD pipeline, which allows you to deploy your App with a simple push into a branch, or even start a new instance based on a Pull-Request.

-The Pipeline does not build a container image.
-It only pulls your code and runs the build scripts, which are mounted into your running container.
-Since the Images are not built, pushed, and pulled from a registry, Kubero is a very fast solution.
+The pipeline doesn't build a container image; instead, it pulls your code and runs the build scripts, which are mounted into your running container.
+This approach makes Kubero an incredibly fast solution compared to traditional methods that require building, pushing, and pulling container images from a registry.

-Nevertheless, you can also deploy already built container images.
+That being said, Kubero can also deploy pre-built container images, giving you the flexibility to choose the approach that best suits your needs.

 ## Integrations/Buildpacks